microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 or alternatively `yarn buildall` to build all of them.
 Since most apps have dependencies on `mlchartlib` it makes sense to run `yarn buildall` at least once.

+Tests are in the `apps` directory.
+To execute them run `yarn e2eall`.
+Sometimes it is preferable to watch the execution and select only individual test cases.
+This is possible using `yarn e2e-watch`.

 ### Debugging